T-rex2017/pushlib_utility/README.md

  $ chmod +x pushlib.sh

 #open the tool

  ./pushlib.sh

 # Thanks
  z3r0c00l_2k for the core idea

 # Note

- this is still in development
+Tool is still in development

- and i'm just a beginer
+* Anyone can modify or use it without my permission ( as these are just some adb and shell loop)

- feel free to edit
+* Also correct me if i have done something wrong or if thier is a better way to do something